Hit Enter to Search or X to close

 How to Classify Search Intent

 Google's search results have changed in recent years.
+Beyond search volume, you should strive for a clear understanding of search intent.
+This is key for a successful content marketing strategy.
 Google has dramatically improved its ability to produce search results that meet user expectations without relying solely on traditional factors like links, meta titles, etc.

 It has also been shown that Google only uses meta titles and meta descriptions a third of the time.
 Search intent then becomes a dominant factor in multiple types of search results.